- We advise you to exercise a high degree of caution in Turkey because of the threat of terrorist attack.

 - Terrorist attacks can occur anywhere at any time in Turkey.
 In recent years, terrorist attacks have occurred in tourist areas and locations frequented by foreigners.
-Foreigners have been killed and injured.
+See the Safety and security: Terrorism section for further information.

-- Since late May 2013, demonstrations have occurred sporadically in major cities in Turkey.
+- Since May 2013, protests have occurred sporadically in major cities in Turkey and have been occurring more frequently in 2014, an election year.
 There remains a possibility of further disturbances prompted by a range of political issues.
-These may form at short notice without warning and quickly intensify into violent clashes between protestors and police.
+These may form without warning and quickly intensify into violent clashes between protestors and police.
 Tourists in the vicinity of protests may be affected by these clashes.
-See Safety and security: Civil unrest/political tension for more information.

-- Australians should avoid all protests, crowds and demonstrations throughout Turkey as they may become violent.
+- Australians should avoid all protests and demonstrations throughout Turkey as they may become violent.

 - The unauthorised sale and exportation of antiquities is prohibited and carries long jail sentences.
 You need a receipt and an official certificate to export these items legally.

 - We advise you to reconsider your need to travel to any area within ten kilometres of Turkey’s border with Syria due to the high threat of terrorist attack and the potential for the spill-over of violence associated with the ongoing conflict in Syria.
-You should be aware that the immediate border area features a heightened presence of Turkish security forces.
-For more information on travel in this area refer to the Safety and Security: Terrorism section.
+Turkish security forces have a strong presence in these border areas.